rosepearson/cylc-geofabrics/README.md

 This platform can then be specified in any of the cylc runtime tasks.

 ## Conda environment setup
-Currently the flow relies on an a conda environment being created before running cylc.
+Currently the flow relies on a conda environment being created before running cylc.
 In future this may be done as part of the setup stage.
 See this [link](https://gist.github.com/matthewrmshin/74a7b78adecd297b40e64f6c867b316b) for an example.

 Execute the following in the bash terminal.
 Check there are no errors.
 Note that the environment is created in a shared location so it may be accessed by others working on the niwa03440 project.